Luke Erede Ejohwomu

-Ovie of Abraka, was appointed to the throne after he was unanimously chosen as Ovie Elect of Abraka Kingdom by his people in accordance with the Bendel State Legal Notice No.99 of 1979 now applicable in Delta State.
+Ejohwomu was appointed to the throne after he was unanimously chosen as Ovie Elect of Abraka Kingdom by his people in accordance with the Bendel State Legal Notice No.99 of 1979 now applicable in Delta State.
 He was installed according to tradition on 15 March 1994.
-On 17 April 1995, the Military Administrator of Delta State Group Captain Ibrahim Kefas, FSS, PSC (+) presented him with a Staff of office.
+On 17 April 1995, the Military Administrator of Delta State Group Captain Ibrahim Kefas, FSS, PSC presented him with a staff of office.
+His palace became a meeting point for Ovies, Emirs, Obis, Igwes and Obas from all over Nigeria.

-Easily referred to as a National Ovie; His Majesty's warm relationship with other traditional rulers in the country cumulated in his palace being a meeting point for Ovies, Emirs, Obis, Igwes and Obas from all over Nigeria.
-Some of these include Emir of Borgu, Dr (Sen) H. Dantoro CON.
-Kitoro 111, Emir of Ringim, Dein of Agbor, HM Keagboekuzi1, JP, Obi of Owa, HM Obi Dr Emmanuel Efeizomor 11 JP, Igwete of Amai, Eze Monday Ossai.